 - Genetic conditions like Marfan syndrome and Down syndrome

-Family history and genetics can also be risk factors for idiopathic scoliosis.
-If you or one of your children has this condition, make sure your other kids are screened regularly.
+For idiopathic scoliosis, family history and genetics can be risk factors.
+If you or one of your children has this condition, make sure your other kids are checked regularly.

 Scoliosis shows up most often during growth spurts, usually when kids are between 10 and 15 years old.
 About the same number of boys and girls are diagnosed with minor idiopathic scoliosis.
 But curves in girls are 10 times more likely to get worse and may need to be treated.

 Scoliosis diagnosed during the teen years can continue into adulthood.
-The greater the angle of the spine curve, the more likely it is to increase over time.
+The more your spine is curved, the more likely it is to get worse over time.
 If you had scoliosis in the past, have your doctor check your back regularly.

-No. So forget the rumors you may have heard, such as, “Childhood sports injuries can cause scoliosis.”
-Not true.
+There's no way to prevent scoliosis.
+So forget the rumors you may have heard, such as childhood sports injuries causing scoliosis.

 Likewise, if your kids are in school, you may be concerned about the weight of the textbooks they carry.
 While heavy backpacks may cause back, shoulder, and neck pain, they don’t lead to scoliosis.